dev-hanz-ops/install-gh-cli-action/README.md

 Selfhosted runners do not come with the GH CLI out of the box.
 This action is an easy-to-use way to install it.

+As of now, only linux amd64 is supported.

 ## Usage

 ```yaml